 in San Francisco

-Time Killing Floor (Can't Find No Heaven) Alice
+Time Killing Floor (Can't Find No Heaven) A

 steeped in the mud of the Mississippi Delta.

 Alice Stuart's love of the blues began with this old

 blues song she found on a 78 in her parents closet.
 It

 to playing in the 1990's Alice Stuart teamed up with

 double bassist and guitarist Prune Rooney.
 Here they are

 featured at the Siren's Music Festival in Port Townsend,

-Washington with an Alice Stuart original that whips up the crowd.
+Washington with an Alice Stuart original that whips up the

-Stuart When Alice Stuart hears a song she moulds it and gives it
+When Alice Stuart hears a song she moulds it and gives it

 her own interpretation.
 Her version of Texas songwriter

 Chris Wall's classic is a cracker with inspired arco bass

 Ragamuffins Brian and Mike still crazy for the blues